-Are you unemployed or low-income?
-Have you been laid off or been notified there will be a lay-off?
+Are you unemployed or under-employed?
+Have you been laid off or received a notice of lay-off?
 If so, you might be eligible for a government grant that can really help you get trained, certified and placed in your new career.
 There is no out-of-pocket for you.
 Let’s see if you are eligible!

-According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much stronger than average.
+According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much faster than average.
 Cyberseek.org’s supply and demand heat map shows over 300,000 job openings across the United States.
 Some markets are hotter than others.
-The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 4,000 job opening and the amount of certified workers is very low.
-The cyber-crime epidemic is expected to triple the number of job openings over the next 5 years.
+The Tampa/Clearwater/St. Petersburg job market pays well, because it has almost 7,000 job openings and the amount of qualified workers is very low.
+The cyber-crime epidemic is expected to triple the number of open positions over the next five years.
 Employers desperately need employees who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security

-If you have prior management experience, one of the most high demand job opportunities is in project management.
-In the Tampa/St. Petersburg job market the demand is especially strong for project managers and pays quite well.
+If you have management experience, one of the hottest job opportunities is in project management.
+In the Tampa/St. Petersburg job market the demand is especially high for project managers and pays quite well.
 The Project Management Professional (PMP) is the most sought after certification for this field.
 Forbes magazine ranked this certification number two for 2019.
 Other certifications in this field include ITIL, PMI-Agile and Scrum Master

-Every year, more businesses are realizing the benefits Business Analysts offer.
+Each year, more businesses are realizing the benefits Business Analysts offer.
 Because of this, the Business Analyst job market is expected to climb at a rate of 19% over the next 10 years!
-With that amount of growth, businesses are already fighting for every Business Analyst they can find and pay good salaries.
-One of the biggest changes to this career is the need for business intelligence skills, like Excel, SQL, Power BI and Tableau.
-Organizations now mostly depend on data analysis technologies like Big Data analysis for company growth.
+With that type of growth, businesses are already fighting for every Business Analyst they can find and pay good salaries.
+One of the most significant changes to this field is the need for business intelligence skills, like Excel, SQL, Power BI and Tableau.
+Organizations now mostly depend on data analysis technologies like Big Data analysis for business growth.
 With the right certifications, business analysts will get the business intelligence abilities they need to succeed in their careers.

-Responsible executive secretaries perform several administrative jobs and clerical tasks.
-Duties include providing assistance to managers and employees, helping in every day office needs and managing the company’s general administrative duties.
-The more skilled executive secretaries can make a surprisingly good salary if they have the necessary abilities.
-Certifications like Microsoft Office Specialist (MOS) and QuickBooks can really help to move up in this career.
+Responsible administrative assistants perform several administrative jobs and clerical tasks.
+Duties include providing assistance to managers and employees, helping in daily office needs and managing the company’s general administrative duties.
+The more qualified administrative assistants can make a surprisingly good income if they have the necessary requirements.
+Certifications like Microsoft Office Specialist (MOS) and QuickBooks can really help to move up in this profession.

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
-It provides no cost training grants to help workers get trained, certified and placed in big demand careers such as information technology, cyber-security, business analysis, project management and more.
-The idea is that there are fields in which there are not enough certified workers and there are declining careers in which there are too many people.
-The Workforce Innovation and Opportunity Act (WIOA) tries to fix this issue by providing no cost funding for job training in big demand fields to those who are eligible for this grant.
-This training is intended to make your skills marketable so you can get a job and return to the workforce.
+It provides no cost training grants to assist people get trained, certified and placed in big demand careers such as information technology, cyber-security, business analysis, project management and more.
+The idea is that there are careers in which there are not enough qualified people and there are declining careers in which there are too many people.
+The Workforce Innovation and Opportunity Act (WIOA) tries to fix this issue by providing no cost funding for career training in big demand fields to those who qualify for this grant.
+This training is intended to make your resume marketable so you can get hired and get back into the workforce.
 This is a grant, not a loan.
 If you are eligible, everything is covered, even the exam.
-The amounts vary by county but can be as high as $10,000 in some areas.
+The amounts vary by county but can be as high as $10,000 depending where you live.

-This is a jobs program so you must choose something where there is a high likelihood of gainingemployment.
+This is a jobs program so you must choose something where there is a high expectation of employment.
 Each county has a regionally targeted occupations list (RTOL) to choose from.
 They want to make sure you select an occupation that is in high demand.
-For each authorized career, there will be authorized training programs to choose from.
+For each approved career, there will be approved training programs to choose from.

 The three most typical classes are: Dislocated Worker, Adult Low Income and Youth (18 -25).
-If you were laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a layoff notice or are a military spouse you could get approved as a Dislocated worker.
-If you are on Food Stamps or government assistance, or have low income based on last 6 month’s earnings and number of people in your family, then you could get approved under Adult Low Income.
-For youths age 18-24, you might get approved if you are not going to school.
+If you have been laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a layoff notice or are a military spouse you might qualify as a Dislocated worker.
+If you are on Food Stamps or government assistance, or have low income based on what you have earned the last six months and family size, then you could qualify under Adult Low Income.
+For youths age 18-24, you might qualify if you are not going to school.
 You must also be found to be “suitable.”
-This is not an entitlement.
-The process is perplexing so it is best to speak with us beforehand to see if you are eligible.
+This is not an automatic approval.
+The process is perplexing so it is best to discuss this with us beforehand to see if you are eligible.

-You want a program that can be finished in a short period of time that will increase your marketability enough to help get you placed.
-We look at the best ways to use your experience to add a certification that will make you attractive to hiring managers and easier to place.
-Some career choices are perfect for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.
+You need to select a program that can be finished in a short period of time that will increase your marketability enough to help get you placed.
+We look at the best ways to use your experience to add a certification that will make you attractive to recruiters and easier to get hired.
+Some career choices are ideal for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.

-There is no cost to you if you are eligible.
+There is no cost to you if you qualify.
 Nothing to pay or any personal expenses.
 This is a grant, not a loan.
 Even the exam(s) are paid for.
 So what is the catch?
-We will be working with an extremely bureacratic government agency.
-The process is as clear as mud.
-Many schools are hesitant to work with WIOA if they can avoid it.
+We will be working with a very bureacratic government agency.
+The steps are as clear as mud.
+A lot of schools are hesitant to work with WIOA if they can avoid doing so.
 I highly advise you consult with an expert.

 Yes!
-The whole intent of this program is to help you get a job.
-We have partnered with a staffing firm that has dedicated a person to work at our location exclusively with our clients.
-She helps with your resume, cover letter, LinkedIn profile, interview techniques and most importantly, getting your information in front of hiring managers.
-We work with over 3,000 employers in Central Florida who use us for their training needs.
+The whole purpose of this grant is to help you get a job.
+We have partnered with a staffing firm that has devoted a person to work at our location exclusively with our clients.
+She helps with your resume, cover letter, LinkedIn profile, interview skills and most importantly, getting your resume in front of hiring managers.
+We work with over three thousand employers in Central Florida who use us for their training needs.
 A lot of them recruit from us so we get many job leads that are not available to the general public.
 Over half the jobs we have helped place people in are not even advertised.

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

-I have over 20 years’ experience in higher education.
-I, too, was laid off from my position several years ago and struggled to get employed again because of ageism.
-Luckily, I got back to work, but this time on the corporate side.
-Then I learned about the WIOA grant and knew what an opportunity this could be for the unemployed or people with a low income.
-Many others do not relish working with it becase of all the bureaucracy.
-The rules vary from one county to the next and are often changing.
-However, I have always been good at dealing with red tape.
-My experience working in career education gives me an in depth awareness of the many career options and what it takes to get hired.
-I now specialize in helping veterans, unemployed (and under-employed) workers who may be eligible for a government grant that will pay for them to get trained, certified and help them get placed in their career and achieve their goals.
+I have over 20+ experience in education.
+I, too, was laid off from my job several years ago and had difficulty getting employed again because of my age.
+Luckily, I was able to get back into the workforce, but this time on the business side.
+Then I learned about the WIOA grant and realized what a godsend this could be for people who lost their jobs or people with a low income.
+Most people do not like working with it becase of all the red tape.
+The regulations vary from one county to the next and are constantly changing.
+However, I have always been good at dealing with government bureaucracies.
+My experience working in colleges gives me an in depth awareness of the many career options and what it takes to get started.
+I now specialize in helping veterans, unemployed (and under-employed) people who may be eligible for a government grant that will pay for them to get trained, certified and help them get placed in their career and achieve their goals.
 Let’s see what you are eligible for!

 Leave us a message